aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 4. Go back to the browser tab with the `theme-park-ridetimes` Lambda function open.
 Scroll down to the *Environment variables* card and enter the three environment variables with the three values, as follows:

 ![Module 2 - Environment vars](../images/2-realtime-lambda6.png)

+:heavy_exclamation_mark: Ensure you have entered the environment variables into the *Environment variables* card rather than the *Tags card*.

 5. **Select *Save* to save these changes.**